Notepatra Notepatra v0.1.114 docs

 Languages & lexers

-Notepatra ships 92 language lexers as of v0.1.66 (covering 226 file extensions).
+Notepatra ships 82 language lexers as of v0.1.114 (covering 238 file extensions).
 The Language menu is split into a narrow two-tier layout — Common + SQL Dialects at the top, More Languages as an alphabetical submenu of the rest.
 Extensions are auto-detected from the filename.

 Core (Qt-bundled): Python, JavaScript/TypeScript/JSX, CoffeeScript, C/C++, C#, D, Java/Kotlin, HTML/PHP, CSS/SCSS/LESS, XML, JSON, SQL (ANSI / T-SQL / PL/SQL / MySQL / PostgreSQL / SQLite), Bash, Batch, Ruby, Perl, Lua, TCL, Fortran, Matlab, Octave, IDL, NASM, MASM, Verilog, VHDL, TeX, PostScript, POV, Spice, AVS, Properties, PO, IntelHex, SRecord, Markdown, YAML, Diff, Pascal, CMake, Makefile.

 v0.1.55 additions (32 dedicated lexers, keyword tables verified against official specs): Dart · Solidity · Zig · Vala · Hack · Julia · R · Protobuf · F# · HCL/Terraform · Thrift · GraphQL · GDScript · Nim · Cython · Mojo · Crystal · Elixir · Scala · Groovy · Apex · Jinja · Liquid · Twig · Dockerfile · Fish · Nushell · TOML · DotEnv · Gitignore · JSON5 · BibTeX.
-Each ships with comment / uncomment / block-comment syntax (Ctrl+Q / Ctrl+Shift+Q) and proper file-extension routing — .dart, .zig, .jl, .toml, .ex, Cargo.toml, Dockerfile, .gitignore, .env, .fish, .json5, .tf, etc. now point at their dedicated lexers instead of falling back to the closest-fit generic.
+Each ships with comment / uncomment / block-comment syntax (Ctrl+/ for line, Ctrl+Shift+Q for block) and proper file-extension routing — .dart, .zig, .jl, .toml, .ex, Cargo.toml, Dockerfile, .gitignore, .env, .fish, .json5, .tf, etc. now point at their dedicated lexers instead of falling back to the closest-fit generic.

 Themes & palette